 Level 3: Permanent expulsion from William Angliss Institute with a notation of disciplinary action on the student's transcript.

-The student is advised in writing of the consequence and the instance is recorded on the Academic Integrity Register.
-Student Administration and the International Office are advised of this decision.
+The student is advised in writing of the consequence by the Academic Progress Committee and the instance is recorded on the Academic Integrity Register.
+Student Administration and the International Office are advised of this decision where required.

 Appeal